sjvrijn/mf2/README.md

-function refer to less accurate, but simpler approximations of the objective, such as computational fluid dynamic simulations on rather coarse meshes, whereas higher fidelity levels refer to more accurate but also much more demaning evaluations such as prototype tests in wind tunnels.
+function refer to less accurate, but simpler approximations of the objective, such as computational fluid dynamic simulations on rather coarse meshes, whereas higher fidelity levels refer to more accurate but also much more demanding evaluations such as prototype tests in wind tunnels.
 The hope of multi-fildelity optimization approaches is that many of the not-so-accurate but simple low-fidelity evaluations can be used to achieve improved results on the realistic high-fidelity version of the objective where only very few